 By implementing these additional security procedures our patients are safeguarded from any serious health risks when ordering medication from us.
 Our implementations will restrict patients from violating our opioid policy, opioid ordering limit, or conducting fraudulent activity.
 We want to ensure that our prescribers are provided with enough information to make appropriate clinical decisions that benefit the patient’s safety.

 Overall, these are important steps towards creating a trusted and safe environment in regards to selling medication online.

 If you have any concerns or queries regarding anything that has been said in this document then please get in touch, we are always happy to help.

 General Pharmaceutical Council (GPhC) - The responsible governing body for independent regulation of pharmacists and pharmacy premises in the UK.

 Medicines & Healthcare products Regulatory Agency (MHRA) - We are also an approved seller of prescription medications.

-High risk product - Product that has serious health risks, or side effects, if not taken accordingly, e.g. if a customer increases the intake of Codeine Phosphate there is a risk of overdose or addiction.
+High risk product - Product that has serious health risks, or side effects, if not taken appropriately, e.g. if a patient increases the intake of Codeine Phosphate there is a risk of overdose or addiction.

-Prescriber - A registered independent healthcare professional who ensures the items ordered are safe for the customer to take.
+Prescriber - A registered independent healthcare professional who ensures the items ordered are safe for the patient to take.